2024 International Conference Agenda

 Moderator: Allison Madden, Vice President, AURP; Corporate Secretary and Director of Operations, USF Research Park, University of South Florida

-INTERNATIONAL RESEARCH AND CORPORATE PARTNERSHIPS: DRIVING GROWTH OF INCUBATORS, RESEARCH PARKS AND INNOVATION DISTRICTS AROUND THE WORLD
+INTERNATIONAL RESEARCH AND CORPORATE PARTNERSHIPS: DRIVING GROWTH OF INCUBATORS, RESEARCH PARKS AND INNOVATION DISTRICTS AROUND THE WORLD (The Ledger - Multi-Purpose Room)

 Deep dive into the high-level partnerships on a global scale with insights from several key players in the industry.
 This session will showcase various international case studies and allow attendees to gain valuable perspectives on moving people and projects across borders.
 Leverage your global network by attending this session of successful international collaborators.